Transplant Services

 Procedure

-A lung transplant is a major procedure that can take 6 to 8 hours to perform and requires a stay in the hospital.
+A lung transplant is a major surgery that can take 6 to 8 hours to perform and requires a stay in the hospital.
+The procedure involves replacing the diseased lungs with healthy donor lungs.

-The lung transplant procedure involves the following steps:
+The lung transplant surgery involves the following steps:

 1. General anesthesia is administered through a breathing tube that is placed down the patients throat to ventilate the lungs so the patient can breathe and doesn’t feel any pain